Monoidal Hom-Hopf algebras: Abstract

 \section{Abstract}

-Hom-structures (Lie algebras, algebras, coalgebras, Hopf algebras) have been investigated in the literature recently.
-We study Hom-structures from the point of view of monoidal categories; in particular, we introduce a symmetric monoidal category such that Hom-algebras coincide with algebras in this monoidal category, and similar properties for coalgebras, Hopf algebras and Lie algebras.
+Hom-structures (Lie algebras, algebras, coalgebras, Hopf algebras) have been investigated in literature recently.
+We study Hom-structures from the point of view of monoidal categories; in particular, we introduce a symmetric monoidal category such that (certain classes of) Hom-algebras coincide with algebras in this monoidal category.
+Similar properties for Hom-coalgebras, Hopf and Lie algebras hold.